-Mark is the Past-President of SRAI’s International Section and is an At-Large Board member of the Board of Directors.
+Mark is a Past-President of the US based SRAI International Section and is an At-Large Board member of the Board of Directors.
 He is an SRAI Distinguished Faculty and was presented with the Hartford-Nicholsen Award in 2015.
 Mark is a co-chair of the SRAI Education and Professional Development Committee and is past chair of SRAI’s Governance Committee.

 Authorised by the Accreditation Council to present: